gcanti/fp-ts/docs/modules/Choice.ts.md

 the parameter type of `g` on the right side.
 The function then runs either `f` or `g`, depending on whether the `Either` value is a `Left` or a `Right`.
-This allows us to bundle two different computations which both have the same result type into one function which will run the approriate computation based on the parameter supplied in the `Either` value.
+This allows us to bundle two different computations which both have the same result type into one function which will run the appropriate computation based on the parameter supplied in the `Either` value.

 **Signature**